mzqs5/vscode-var-case/README.md

-# mzqs5 README
+# varCase README

-This is the README for your extension "mzqs5".
+This is the README for your extension "varCase".
 After writing up a brief description, we recommend including the following sections.

 ## Features